 Each day, I update our classroom schedule on a white board dedicated for this purpose.
 This posted schedule includes the day's agenda, learning target(s), and due dates.
 I also take time most days to clarify assignments, give reminders about task timelines and due dates, and provide the opportunity for students to make notes in their paper or digital planners.
 Typically, there is no homework for Creative Writing, unless a student falls behind on a project.
 I put class-related information on this website, which I update daily.
 Student planners and binders may also have information about and/or handouts for assignments.

 Deschutes National Forest, Summer 2017

 As you can probably guess from the pictures, I am a mom as well as a teacher.
-My daughter is in eighth grade at Ockley Green, and my son is a fourth grader Beach Elementary.
-They are both in Spanish immersion programs.
+This year, our daughter is in freshman at Roosevelt High School, and our son is a fifth grader grader Beach Elementary.
+They are both in Spanish immersion programs, and they both play a lot of competitive soccer!
 I work less than full time by choice so that I have more hours (and energy) available for my own children.
 But I have been a teacher longer than I have been a mom.

 Anna and Jake, snow day, Winter 2017

 On or about the first day of school, teachers usually send home various pieces of "backpack mail," including items such as a letter of introduction, a syllabus or year-long curriculum plan, class expectations, and a discipline plan.
 To save paper and reduce waste, the only paper I will send home with all students is a copy of my introductory letter.
-Other information is available on this website, with much of what you may be wondering as part of the syllabus for each class, linked below:
+Other information is available on this website, To learn about the classes I am teaching in 2018-19, click on the Syllabus and Classroom Expectation files below:

 The best way to contact me is to send me at email at email@example.com.
 You may also call the school at (503) 916-5356 to leave a message on my voicemail.
 Finally, you are welcome to make judicious use of my cell phone for text or voicemail at (503) 805-8834.